artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

   example.archivematica.org 127.0.0.1" or "".

-This command is most suitable to use on automated installations, for example when deploying using ansible.
+This command is most suitable to use on automated installations, for example when deploying using Ansible.
 For manual installations, please use the web configuration method described in the Post Install Configuration sections:

 * :ref:`Ubuntu Post Install Configuration <ubuntu-post-install-config>`.
 * :ref:`CentOS Post Install Configuration <centos-post-install-config>`.
-* :ref:`Ansible Post Install Configuration <ansible-post-install-config>`.

 Security
 ^^^^^^^^